 Do you have a kitchen with no island?
-Setting up lighting is different in such a kitchen than one with the island.
+Setting up lighting is different in such a kitchen than in one with an island.
 Here are eight ideas that work.

 Many kitchens have a kitchen island as their centerpiece.
 Pendant lighting above can be a focal point to the whole room, but beginners feel like they are working with a blank space without an island.
 Such a statement for this area creates more of a focal point with hanging pendant light than in other areas where the ambient lighting from light fixtures provides the most light.

 You wouldn’t think there was a difference between lighting a kitchen without an island and one with it.
 You have to set up multiple layers of it and illuminate task zones with bright enough light.
 Right?

 But imagine this.
 There’s usually a pendant (or multiple pendants) or a chandelier over the island if you remove the island, there’s just an awkward pendant hanging over your head.

 And it’s not about the size of the room.
 While most kitchens with no island are small, you can have a large kitchen without one as well.
 That’s why lighting a small kitchen isn’t necessarily the same as lighting one without an island.

 This key difference makes looking at the type of kitchen lighting a whole different way.
 Removing the centerpiece from the area, you have to redefine its zones or look for another anchor to create balance.
 It is both a challenge and a fun exercise.
 So let’s dig into the different ways you can light your island-less kitchen.

 In a kitchen, you will want many different light sources.
 In larger kitchens, it is best to have lighting in different areas such as recessed ceiling light fixtures that go into the alcoves that are built into the ceilings and/or additional points of light around the room.
 Recessed lights are better if you do not want your display items or other focal points in your kitchen to be very noticeable because they are designed for light.